 Students each write a single sustained work of fiction of 15,000-30,000 words (though some go longer--the record so far for a completed project is 46,000.)
 Readings in spring 2017: Hunger by Lan Samantha Chang, Bonsai by Alejandro Zambra, Grief is the Thing with Feathers by Max Porter, "Gloss..." from Counternarratives by John Keene, and "The Story of Your Life" by Ted Chiang.
 Lately this has been one of my favorite courses to teach--the novella is such an adventurous and flexible form, and turning in 1500+ words per week, no matter how rough and raw, proves to be a transformative practice for the students.

 A course in narrative nonfiction, particularly literary longform nonfiction suited to magazine and journal publication.
-Some student favorites of fall 2016: "Trouble in Lakewood" by Joan Didion, "Frank Sinatra Has a Cold" by Gay Talese (and the annotated version!), "The Really Big One" by Kathryn Schulz (and her discussion of it on the Longform podcast), "Girl" by Alexander Chee, "Grand Thefts" by Tom Bissell, "Fog Count" by Leslie Jamison, "To Scratch, Claw, or Grope, Frantically or Clumsily" by Roxane Gay, and "Netherland" by Rachel Aviv.
-My fall 2016 class selected and edited the best of their criticism, personal essays, and narrative journalism to create a single-edition online magazine, which they named The Loose Brick.
-The fall 2017 crew is currently at work on their own edition, to go live in December.
+The students' favorites: "Girl" by Alexander Chee, "Blacker Than Thou" by Kevin Young, "They Pretend to Be Us While Pretending We Don't Exist" by Jenny Zhang, "Immortal Horizon" and "Fog Count" by Leslie Jamison, "To Scratch, Claw, or Grope, Frantically or Clumsily" by Roxane Gay, "Netherland" by Rachel Aviv, "Trouble in Lakewood" by Joan Didion, "Frank Sinatra Has a Cold" by Gay Talese (and the annotated version!), and "The Really Big One" by Kathryn Schulz (plus her discussion of it on the Longform podcast).
+My fall 2016 class selected and edited some of their criticism, personal essays, and narrative journalism to create a single-edition online magazine, which they named The Loose Brick.
+The fall 2017 course just went live with their edition, The Attendance Question.

 A deceptively staid title for a freewheeling exploration of nonfiction: memoir, the lyric essay, the meditation, autotheory, hybrid forms.
 Readings include Hilton Als, James Baldwin, Roland Barthes, Jo Ann Beard, Eula Biss, Brian Blanchfield, Edwidge Danticat, Kiese Laymon, Yiyun Li, Maggie Nelson, Claudia Rankine, Matthew Salesses, Luc Sante, Zadie Smith, David Treuer, and Dubravka Ugresic, among others.